sbarthelemy/collada-dom/Readme.txt

   to

-	SYS_PROCESS_PARAM( 1001, 0x18000 );		// priority = 1001, increase stack size to 96K, or something to suit your need
+	SYS_PROCESS_PARAM( 1001, 0x18000 );		// priority = 1001, increase stack size to 96K, or other setting to suit your need